Buto/bitfield-functor/README.md

 These partial template specialization only have a single parameter: a unique type only used to select it from the set of available partial template specializations.

+The address of the GPIO register is passed via the functor's constructor (RAII).
+Afterward the functor's sole parameter is value used to update the field managed by the given functor.

 ## About portabilty:
 The layout of the field within a bitfield is implementation dependent.
 Consequently, this code cannot be expected to be portable between C++ compilers.